-Simplify your analysis in the cloud by keeping everything in a workspace
+Simplify your analysis in the cloud with a Terra workspace

-At the heart of working on Terra is a shareable computational workspace.
+At the heart of working on Terra is a shareable workspace.
 It's like a computational sandbox with everything you need to complete your project: data, analysis tools, documentation, and provenance.

-- Keep data organized with in-app tables - no matter where in the cloud the data are stored; whether you're analyzing a hundred, or a hundred thousand, files.
+- Keep data organized with integrated spreadsheet-like tables - no matter where in the cloud the data are stored; whether you're analyzing a hundred, or a hundred thousand, files.

-- Share analysis results and collaborate while keeping control with built-in security
+- Share analysis results and collaborate while maintaining control of your resources with built-in security features.

 Workspace functions at a glance